PDF 150 KB

 Syphilis and congenital syphilis are notifiable conditions1

 After this secondary stage a prolonged latent period frequently occurs.
 A latent period is a time during which there are no symptoms or obvious signs of disease.
+During the latent period syphilis can only be detected by a blood test.

-A tertiary (third) stage may occur in up to 30% of untreated individuals after a latent period which may be many years.
-In some cases the disease may involve the brain and spinal cord (neurosyphilis), or the heart and blood vessels (cardiovascular syphilis), producing severe complications, disability and even death.
+A tertiary (third) stage may occur in up to 30% of untreated individuals after a latent period, which may be many years.
+In some cases, the disease may involve the brain and spinal cord (neurosyphilis), or the heart and blood vessels (cardiovascular syphilis), producing severe complications, disability and even death.

 Syphilis involving the brain and spinal cord is confirmed by testing of CSF (cerebrospinal fluid: the fluid surrounding the brain and spinal cord).